 WordPress can also help you recover content if you lose your internet connection …

-(Content recovery after loss of internet connection.
+(Content recovery after losing internet connection.
 Source: WordPress 4.6 updates)

-The Post Revisions feature was introduced in WordPress version 2.6.
-Whenever a post or a page is saved, it automatically creates a revision and stores it in the WP database.
+The Post Revisions feature was introduced to WordPress in version 2.6.
+Whenever a post or a page is saved, it automatically creates a revision and stores it in your WP database.

-The new WordPress revision system also added a new option to the Publish box called Revisions.
-This automatically calculates how many revisions you have made. and allows you to quickly access the ‘Revisions’ page by clicking the ‘Browse’ link …
+The new revision system now includes new settings in the Post/Page Publish box called Revisions.
+This lets you know at a glance how many revisions you have made to your page/post.
+Click the ‘Browse’ link to bring up the ‘Revisions’ section …

-Note: This function is the same for both Posts and Pages.
+Note: This function is available for Posts and Pages.

-A Revision Slider allows you to move through your revisions.
-The more revisions you have saved, the more revision markers you will see displayed in the slider …
+A Revision Slider allows you to move through different saved revisions.
+The more revisions you have, the more segmented your slider will be …

-When you make changes to content and update posts or pages, your revisions display in the slider highlighted in black, along with the save interval, time, and date of the revision …
+Revisions created by making changes to content and updating your page or post show up in the revision slider in black, along with the save interval, time, and date of the revision …

-Revisions saved automatically by WordPress display in the revision slider in red, with the save interval, time, and date of the post/page revision …
+When WordPress automatically saves posts or pages, your revisions show up in the revision slider in red, along with the save interval, time, and date of the revision …

-You can navigate between different post revisions by moving the slider button right or left …
+You can navigate between post revisions by moving the slider right or left …

-(Move the revision slider button to the left or right)
+(Move the button to the right or left of the slider)